 Violating a Protective Order

 The first violation of a protective order is a misdemeanor punishable by up to one year in jail and/or a $1,000 fine.
-Subsequent violations can be charged as a misdemeanor or a felony.
+Subsequent violations can be a misdemeanor or a felony.

 However, cases with allegations of domestic violence are not usually dismissed by the judge or district attorney.
 More often, defendants must take a case to trial to prove their defense.